ThisIs-Developer/ThisIs-Developer/README.md

 Please find me on [LinkedIn](https://www.linkedin.com/in/baivabsarkar/) for a more detailed description of my full work experience, education and certification.
 You can get in touch with me by email at baivabsarkar@gmail.com.

-### 🌱 What do I do and What have I done?
+## My Opensource Story
+All of my projects are released as open-source on GitHub, this includes some of my GitHub trending projects:

+- **[AMS](https://github.com/ThisIs-Developer/AMS):** Academic Management System(AMS) provides multi-level user access, real-time attendance tracking, and comprehensive reporting, reducing administrative workload by utilizing **JavaScript** for frontend, **Spring** framework with **RESTful APIs**, **Redis** for backend, and **PostgreSQL** with **JPA** for DB.
+- **[NoteMarker](https://github.com/ThisIs-Developer/NoteMarker-Extension):** NoteMarker is a powerful and intuitive browser extension designed to revolutionize your web browsing experience by seamlessly integrating **highlighting** and **note-taking** capabilities directly into your browser.
-- **[SketchFlow](https://github.com/ThisIs-Developer/SketchFlow):** Developed a web app for creating digital art.
+- **[SketchFlow](https://github.com/ThisIs-Developer/SketchFlow):** Developed a web app for creating digital art on a **canvas**.
 It features tools like rectangles, circles, brushes, and erasers, providing a seamless canvas experience
 - **[Action Plan](https://github.com/ThisIs-Developer/Action-Plan):** Developed an efficient task management tool for creating, editing, and organizing action plans with a user-friendly interface.
-- **[Simon](https://github.com/ThisIs-Developer/Simon):** A classic Simon memory game implemented using HTML, CSS, and JavaScript.
-Repeat the sequence of lights and sounds to win.
-- **[Random-API](https://github.com/ThisIs-Developer/Random-API):** A collection of mini tools utilizing various Public APIs to provide random data and fun interactions.
+- **[Random-API](https://github.com/ThisIs-Developer/Random-API):** A collection of mini tools utilizing various **Public APIs** to provide random data and fun interactions.
-- **[Sleep Prevention Device](https://github.com/ThisIs-Developer/Sleep-Prevention-Device):** Developed a device using Arduino Nano and MPU6050 gyro to prevent sleep-related issues.
+- **[Sleep Prevention Device](https://github.com/ThisIs-Developer/Sleep-Prevention-Device):** Developed a device using **Arduino Nano** and **MPU6050 gyro** to prevent sleep-related issues.
-- **[News Scraping with BeautifulSoup, Selenium, Django](https://github.com/ThisIs-Developer/News-Scraping-using-BeautyfulSoup-Selenium-with-Django):** Created a news scraping tool using these frameworks and stored in a MySQL database.
+- **[News Scraping with BeautifulSoup, Selenium, Django](https://github.com/ThisIs-Developer/News-Scraping-using-BeautyfulSoup-Selenium-with-Django):** A powerful news scraping solution using BeautifulSoup and Selenium, seamlessly integrated with Django.
+Effortlessly extract articles, handle JavaScript-rendered content, and present results through a user-friendly web interface
-- **[Llama 2 CSV Chatbot](https://github.com/ThisIs-Developer/Llama-2-CSV-Chatbot):** A conversational tool powered by a fine-tuned LLM known as Llama-2 78.
+- **[Llama 2 CSV Chatbot](https://github.com/ThisIs-Developer/Llama-2-CSV-Chatbot):** A conversational tool powered by a fine-tuned LLM known as **Llama-2 7B** work with CSV files.
-- **[Body Language Detection with MediaPipe, OpenCV](https://github.com/ThisIs-Developer/Body-Language-Detection-with-MediaPipe-and-OpenCV):** Developed a system to detect body language using these technologies.
+- **[Body Language Detection with MediaPipe, OpenCV](https://github.com/ThisIs-Developer/Body-Language-Detection-with-MediaPipe-and-OpenCV):** Developed a system to detect body language using the advanced capabilities of MediaPipe and OpenCV, analyze real-time insights into human gestures, postures, and facial expressions.
-- **Current Project:**
-  - **AMS with Dynamic Features:** Working on an Attendance Management System with real-time capabilities.

 ## ⚡One Line That Describes Me Best
 I am an enthusiastic individual who savors culinary adventures and occasionally delves into the world of coding. 😉